Oklahoma Court Records

 What is an Annulment in Oklahoma?

-Suffice to say that an annulment is an order that retroactively voids a marriage.
-Thus, upon examination, the court rules that the marriage was never legal from the start.
+An annulment is generally considered an order that retroactively voids a marriage.
+Thus, upon examination, the court may rule that the marriage was never legal.
 Couples may file for annulment on several grounds.
 Per O. S. § 43–2, the law expressly prohibits and voids consanguinity, i.e., a marriage between kin.
 Furthermore, according to O. S. § 43–126 and O. S. § 43–125, another ground for annulment is a marriage wherein one of the spouses has not received a final decree of divorce.
 Other grounds for annulment in Oklahoma include marriage fraud, marriage under duress or threat, and marriage with an incompetent person (O. S. § 43–3).

 Annulment records are available to the public, according to Oklahoma sunshine laws.
-However, these records are only accessible at the office of the clerk at the court that adjudicated the petition.
-However, the record custodian must sequester annulment records that contain confidential information from public access, e.g., information on a minor.
+However, these records are usually accessible at the clerk's office at the court that adjudicated the petition.
+However, the record custodian may sequester annulment records that contain confidential information from public access, e.g., information on a minor.

 Annulment vs. Divorce in Oklahoma

-Besides, either spouse may initiate the suit for divorce at any time, but a person must file for annulment as soon as he/she discovers the invalidity of the marriage.
-Otherwise, the court will consider the motive for implicit failure to annul before granting the petition.
+Besides, either spouse may initiate the divorce suit at any time, but a person must file for annulment as soon as they discover the invalidity of the marriage.
+Otherwise, the court may consider the motive for implicit failure to annul before granting the petition.

 Is an Annulment Cheaper Than Divorce In Oklahoma?